-The results of the screening study show that limiting constraints do not exist on the SPP system for the 36 MW request.
+The results of the screening study show that limiting constraints do not exist on the SPP system for the 5 MW request.
 No new Network Upgrades are required to support the requested transfer.
-Since no limitations were identified, SPP will accept the requests.
-Once the customer confirms the requests, SPP will update and re-issue the Service Agreement.
+Since no limitations were identified, SPP will accept the request.
+Once the customer confirms the request, SPP will update and re-issue the Service Agreement.